UK/SUMMER COURSE

 Mojo a major highlight

-Before taking part in the foundation’s 2016 summer course she saw her herself primarily as a print journalist who had “just experimented” with different formats.
+Before taking part in the foundation’s 2016 summer course she saw herself primarily as a print journalist who had “just experimented” with different formats.

 But all that changed when the summer course helped her develop her multimedia skills – with mobile journalism (MoJo) a major highlight.